HimanshuLab/SCI-VCF/docs/features.md

 # Features

-SumVCF has some amazing features
+SCI-VCF has some amazing features

 ## Interactive Plots
 #### Download